s3lph/picn-routing-performance/README.md

 time until the client was able to fetch data from the repo, depending on the number of forwarders in the middle layer.

+### `depth_rand`

+Like `depth`, but with randomized starting order of forwarders and a small randomzied delay between starting the forwarders.

+### `breadth_rand`

+Like `breadth`, but with randomized starting order of forwarders and a small randomzied delay between starting the forwarders.

 [s3lph-picn]: https://github.com/s3lph/picn